“Hemingway’s Heroine” Exhibit...

 More than 15 years after our most recent remodel, we are seeking an upgrade to our fire suppression system which will assist in guarding the collection for fans of Ava and Hollywood in the event of a catastrophe.
 This project is estimated to cost $100,000.
 We are asking Ava's fans and fellow history buffs to help us preserve a unique piece of cinematic history and an iconic treasure of Hollywood as well as North Carolina.
-The official page of the Ava Gardner Museum and Estate can be accessed at:
+The official page of the Ava Gardner Museum and Estate can be accessed below: